worace/worace.github.io/public/presentations/geospatial_rust/slides.md

 * "Kick the tires" of the Rust GIS ecosystem
 * Using [Clap](https://docs.rs/clap/2.32.0/clap/) for CLI parsing
 * Using various GeoRust packages for GIS operations
+* **Caveats:** I have definitely been learning Rust while developing this, so there are likely many rookie mistakes and also bugs...

 ---